Volume discount | |

 Additional line-following and Sumo robot starter program templates are also provided to provide beginners with a structured program framework to help them tackle their first complex programming project.

 The Tinkercad simulator is popular in education because it features powerful electronics hardware and software simulation capabilities that can be run on classroom computers, student Chromebooks, and even iPads.
-In addition to GitHub, each ARPS-2 learning activity is available as a pre-built circuit in Tinkercad, along with its own pre-loaded program code!
+In addition to being shared on GitHub, each ARPS-2 learning activity is also available as a pre-built circuit in Tinkercad, along with its own pre-loaded program code!

 Running ARPS-2 programs in Tinkercad empowers beginners to get a head start on programming, and lets them develop programs for ARPS-2 without needing to have their circuit with them.
 It also makes it easy for instructors to demonstrate circuit and component characteristics, programming concepts, debugging techniques, and hardware/software interaction.